-8 Things You Shouldn’t Clean with SOS Pads
+8 Things You Probably Shouldn’t Clean with SOS Pads

 Using these handy cleaning tools wrong could leave certain household surfaces and objects worse off than you found them.